openartmarket/supabase-live-table/README.md

 ## Overview

-Supabase Live Table provides a (`liveTable`) function that initializes the table replication.
+Supabase Live Table provides a `liveTable` function that initializes the table replication.

-The rows to replicate are filtered by a column value.
 Supabase Live Table first fetches a snapshot of the table, and then applies incremental updates to the in-memory replica.
 It handles edge cases of concurrent updates to the table, and guarantees that the in-memory replica stays consistent with the table.

+The rows to replicate are filtered by a column value.

 ## Installation